Augmentative & Alternative Communication (AAC)

+AAC refers to methods of communication other than speech to express themselves.
+An AAC system allows people to communicate their needs, preferences, thoughts and ideas.
 Using an AAC system will not prevent a child from developing spoken language or an adult from using speech.
-In fact, using an AAC system can help to support development of language.

 Thorough assessment to determine the most appropriate AAC system(s).